arianccbasile/FBA_OLISSIPO_Winter_School/README.md

 * Originally developed by Arianna Basile and Kiran Patil in 2023
 * Updated by Francisco Zorrilla and Arianna Basile in 2024
-* Updated by Arianna Basile in 2024
+* Community modelling added by Arianna Basile in 2024

 ## ☎️ Contact